 Retail Sales Core (MoM) (Canada)

-Retail sales turned negative in November last year as the report released in January showed.
-Headline retail sales were expected to post a 0.6% decline but the decline was larger as they fell by 0.9%.
-Core retail sales also declined more than expected by 0.6% against -0.4% expected.
-October's number was also revised to negative from 0.0% to -0.2%.
-So, both retail and core retail sales closed last year with two negative months.
-In January things were expected to change as sales were expected to increase, but they posted yet another decline of 0.3%, making that the third negative month in a row.
+In January this year, retail sales were expected to increase after several negative months in 2018.
+But they posted yet another decline of 0.3%, making it the third negative month in a row.
 Although, in February they jumped 0.8% higher, while core sales increased by 0.6%.
 The report released last month which was for March showed a bigger increase of 1.1% for headline retail sales and a 1.7% increase for core sales.
 But the report for June showed only a decline in both, core and headline sales.
 Last month's report showed that headline sales remained flat in June while core sales posted a strong increase of 0.9%.
-Today's report is expected to show a 0.4% growth in headline sales and a 0.2% growth in core sales.
+In July, core sales turned negative again, declining by 0.1%, while in August core sales declined by 0.2%, while headline sales fell 0.1% lower.
+In October, headline sales posted a big 1.2% decline, while core sales declined by 0.5%.
+After some volatile numbers, sales stabilized in February and March this year, but they declined again in April and in May, as coronavirus restrictions returned in the country.
+Sales turned negative in August declining by -0.1% but they are expected to remain flat at 0.0% in September.
 Please follow us for live coverage of this event by experienced analysts.

 <% indicator.indicator_name %>